Revisiting Precious Memories

 How long does it take to transfer my tapes?

 Most orders are completed within 1–3 weeks depending on quantity and condition.
-Large orders may take longer, but you’ll get an estimated completion time when you book.
+Large orders may take longer, but you’ll receive an estimated completion time when you book.

 Do you return my original tapes?